seantis/d3-renderer/README.md

 ## POST request

-Send the script together with the parameters as `JSON` to `http://127.0.0.1:1337/d3/svg`.
+Send the script together with the parameters as `JSON` to `http://127.0.0.1:1337/d3/svg` or  `http://127.0.0.1:1337/d3/pdf` .
 Add the scripts in order you want to run them (the latest d3js version is already set up, no need to include it).

 ```json
 {